witheve/docs/tutorials/quickstart.eve.md

   [#clicked event]
 ```

-Event records in Eve are removed immediately after they are created; however, because the `#clicked` record is committed, it will persist until explicitly removed.
-In Eve, `=` signifies equality (not assignment), so the variable `event` is a reference to the `#event/click` record.
+Clicks only last for an instant, but we want to create a permanent record of each click so we can search for them later.
+This block commits a `#clicked` record that will persist until it's explicitly removed.
+Much like the `#greeting` text we bound to the `#ui`, variables with the same name are equivalent, so the variable `event` in the `#clicked` record is a reference to the `#event/click` on the `#increment` button.

 The identity of a record is determined by its attribute/value pairs.
 Two records with the same attributes and values are identical in Eve.
 We included the `event` attribute in the `#clicked` record to differentiate each record.
 Without this differentiation, we could only ever create a single `#clicked` record.
 Try removing `event` from the record and click the button to test this out.